How To Apply

 - At least three (3) letters from attorneys or judges in such country certifying that you are in good standing at that bar, or were in good standing at that bar when you left that country.

 AMENDMENTS TO APPLICATION: If you have previously submitted an application for admission to the Tennessee bar, regardless of type of application, and you have supplemental, new or different information to report, please print and complete the application amendment form (see files below).
-Once completed, the form should be saved as a .pdf file and uploaded to your Synergy application under 'Applicant Additional Documentation'.
-A change to your personal address and phone number are done in Synergy (https://synergy.tnble.com) in your system profile (My Profile Page).
-To change an email address only, please send an email to BLE.firstname.lastname@example.org requesting the change.
+Once completed, save the form as a .pdf file and upload to your Synergy application under 'Applicant Additional Documentation'.
+You may change your personal address and phone number in Synergy (https://synergy.tnble.com) in your system profile (My Profile Page).
+To change your email address, please email BLE.firstname.lastname@example.org requesting the change.
 Please note that if your NCBE application is still pending you are required to amend your application with the NCBE as well.
 Visit http://www.ncbex.org for amendment requirements.

 MPRE Requirement: Applicant must achieve a passing score of 75 or higher on the MPRE within 2 years of successfully completing the Tennessee bar examination; provided, however, that an applicant who has an active license by examination in good standing in one or more jurisdictions, may submit certified proof of a passing MPRE score of 75 or higher that is more than two years prior to a successful Tennessee bar examination.
 For Information Regarding MPRE Test Dates, Sites, Fees, visit http://www.ncbex.org/exams/mpre/